Greg Hanneman

 Publications

 See my full publication list for all citations, paper links, and slides.
-Recent papers include a description of our group's hybrid syntactic translation system (for WMT 2011) and a portion of my thesis work on collapsing syntactic category labels (at the ACL 2011 SSST workshop).
+Recent papers include a portion of my thesis work on collapsing syntactic category labels (at the ACL 2011 SSST workshop) and a further extension of the same algorithm to the Syntax-Augmented MT formalism (at NAACL 2013).

 Teaching

 During the spring of 2011, I designed and taught a student-led course on college journalism, The Process to the Press (98-148).
-I'm co-teaching the class again in Spring 2012 with Patrick Gage Kelley.
-Registration is open to any Carnegie Mellon affiliate!
+I co-taught the class again in Spring 2012 with Patrick Gage Kelley.

 Courses